xEnething/Valorant-Cheat/README.md

 [+] - Put both the loader.exe and the .dll in the same folder and open the loader

-[+] - This will both load the driver and then after you opened apex inject the .dll
+[+] - This will both load the driver and then after you opened Valorant, inject the .dll

 ***